 Whether you want to pay off debts or just spend more time with your family, there's a huge amount you can do to maximise your money.

 Find scores of easy ways to bring in extra cash.
 See the Boost Your Income guide to find a wealth of ideas, from renting out your parking space to recycling your old mobiles.

-Also check out eBay Selling Tricks for how to easily declutter your home and make money at the same time, whilst the Gold Selling guide has a full run down of the best ways to turn old jewellery into extra cash.
-The Silver Savers and Old Style forums are also excellent places to ask questions and get tips.
+Also check out eBay Selling Tricks for how to easily declutter your home and make money at the same time, whilst the Gold Selling guide has a full rundown of the best ways to turn old jewellery into extra cash.
+The Over-50s and Old Style forums are also excellent places to ask questions and get tips.

 If you often have medical, optical, dental or alternative treatment bills it could be worth taking out a healthcare cashplan.

 Whether you're with the NHS or get private treatment, you can potentially use a cashplan to cover the cost of hundreds of pounds of treatment.